 Pu erh tea, in fact, is a type of dark tea, but due to the overwhelming popularity of pu erh, other dark teas are often forgotten.
 Yet, for those pu erh tea lovers, who looking for an adventure, the other types of dark tea must be explored.

-In this guide, we would like to focus and introduce you to Hunan Anhua dark tea, discussing its origin, history, and characteristics.
+In this guide, we will introduce you to other kinds of dark tea from Anhua, Hunan.
+Read further to learn more about its origin, history, and characteristics.